franciscop/superdom/readme.md

 `;
 ```

-> This will replace the matched elements; to set the inner html, just use the `.html` property as seen in the next chapter
+> This will replace the matched elements; to set the inner html (more common), just use the `.html` property as seen in the Attributes chapter